spring-attic/spring-integration-dsl-groovy/README.md

 		  }
 	   }

-		otherwise() creates a default output channel on the router messageFlow {
+		otherwise()  //creates a default output channel on the router messageFlow {
 	        	route('myRouter', { if (it == "Hello" ) 'foo' } )
 		    	{